leadpony/justify/README.md

 * Can be used with [Java API for JSON Binding (JSR 367)] via a custom JsonProvider.
 * Reports problems with exact locations including line and column numbers.
 * Passes 1000+ test cases including official ones provided by [JSON Schema Test Suite].
-* Can be used as a modular jar in Java 9 and higher, with additional support of legacy Java 8.
+* Supports Java 8, 9, 10 and 11, can be used as a modular jar in Java 9 and higher.
 * Internationalized problem messages, including Japanese language support.

 ## Getting Started